InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/Vendor Device Storage & Operational Disclosures.md

 ### Domains array

-Vendors MUST publish the domains they use for collecting and processing personal data in the context of their TCF registration.
-Vendors MUST NOT include Publishers’ delegated domains or subdomains they may use.
-Vendors who do not use domains (no domains listed in the disclosure array) do not need to populate an empty domains array.
+Vendors MUST publish the domains they use to collect and process personal data in the context of their TCF registration.
+Vendors MUST NOT include Publishers’ delegated domains or subdomains that they may operate on behalf of a Publisher.
+Vendors that do not use domains (i.e., no domains are declared in the disclosures array) or that do not operate in a Web environment SHOULD NOT include the domains array.

 <table>
   <tr><td>Field</td><td>Scope</td><td>Type</td><td>Description</td></tr>